 The growth of the movement - 3

 The future

-The movement of Business for Good is growing.
-Besides the permanent fertile ground and successful business case, we foresee three large development increasing this trend even more.
+The movement of Business for Good is continually growing.
+Besides its fertile circumstances and successful business case, we foresee three largescale developments that will increase this forward trend even more.
 First of all, impact organisations grow.
-Besides that, a whole new sector arises, which focuses sustainability.
+Besides that, a whole new sector emerges that focuses on sustainability.
 Finally, organisations become ecosystems.